hackerunion/root/home/guest/index.md

 ### Hacker Union is an *open community* of hackers who work together, learn together, and build together.

-Expert, novice, or student -- all are invited to participate in our free community.
+Expert, novice, or student -- all are invited to participate in our open community.

 ----